rabbitmq/rabbitmq-website/site/networking.md

 Below is the default TCP socket option configuration used by RabbitMQ:

  * TCP connection backlog is limited to 128 connections
- * Nagle's algorithm is disabled
+ * Nagle's algorithm is deactivated
  * Server socket lingering is enabled with the timeout of 0